digbmc/command-line/sections/creating-files-and-folders.md

 /Users/jojo/Desktop/projects
 ```

-OK, now you've got a projects folder that you can use throughout the Institute.
+OK, now you've got a projects folder that you can use throughout the DSRI.
 It should be visible on your graphical desktop, just like the `foo.txt` file we created earlier.

 [<<< Previous](navigation.md) | [Next >>>](creating_a_cheat_sheet.md)